American Institute of Physics: List of publications

 The AIP has a subsidiary called AIP Publishing (wholly owned non-profit) dedicated to scholarly publishing by the AIP and its member societies, as well on behalf of other partners.

-AIP Style
+AIP style

-Just as the American Chemical Society has its own style called ACS Style, AIP has its own citation style called AIP Style which is commonly used in physics.
+AIP created a manual of style first introduced in 1951, called AIP style, which also includes the AIP citation format.
+It is the most commonly used style and citation format in physics publications.